Travel By Train to Chicago

 Train Schedule Reliability

-In my experience, the schedule reliability of a long-distance Amtrak train becomes increasingly worse the farther one gets from the origin.
+In my experience, the schedule reliability of a long-distance Amtrak train becomes increasingly worse the further one gets from the origin.
 A train such as the Texas Eagle will consistently leave Chicago on-time as it begins its journey towards Los Angles.
 In contrast, if you are attempting to go from Dallas to Chicago on the north-easterly bound Texas Eagle which originates in Los Angeles, don’t expect the train to pass through Dallas on schedule.

 When taking a long-distance train from the mid-point it is best to check the train status during its journey, and only go to the train station once the train starts to get close to your embarkation point.